Parametrically driven-dissipative three-level Dicke model: Introduction

 \section{Introduction}

 The Dicke model is a paradigmatic model capturing the physics of a fundamental class of light-matter systems \cite{Dicke}.
 The standard two-level Dicke model describes the interaction between $N$ two-level systems and a quantised single-mode light field.
 The dissipative or open standard Dicke model was first realized using an atom-cavity set-up allowing for an approximate description, in which the intra-cavity light field is adiabatically eliminated \cite{Baumann2010}.
 Later, it was also implemented in the recoil-resolved regime, which requires independent dynamical descriptions of the cavity and the matter field \cite{Klinder2015}.
-Meanwhile, extensions of the two-level Dicke models \cite{Hayn2011,Bastidas2012,Chitra2015,Dasgupta2015,Zhiqiang2017,Gong2018,Soriente2018,Chiacchio2019,Buca2019,Stitely2020} and variations of the transversely pumped atom-cavity systems \cite{Habibian2013,Kollath2016,Mivehvar2017,Vaidya2018,Landini2018,Dogra2019,Bentsen2019,Jager2020} have been studied.
+Meanwhile, extensions of the two-level Dicke models \cite{Hayn2011,Bastidas2012,Chitra2015,Zhiqiang2017,Soriente2018,Chiacchio2019,Buca2019,Stitely2020} and variations of the transversely pumped atom-cavity systems \cite{Habibian2013,Kollath2016,Mivehvar2017,Vaidya2018,Landini2018,Dogra2019,Bentsen2019,Jager2020} have been studied.

 An important class of quantum optical phenomena derive from three-level systems interacting with light.
-These phenomena include electromagnetically induced transparency (EIT) \cite{PhysRevLettBoller,RevModPhysFleischhauer} and lasing without inversion (LWI) \cite{PhysRevLettScully,Mompart_2000}, as well as methods such as stimulated Raman adiabatic passage (StiRAP) \cite{Gaubatz,RevModPhysVitanov}, and has been recently studied in the context of time crystal \cite{Prazeres2021}.
-They are based primarily on three-level systems in a $\Lambda$ or a V configuration.
+These phenomena include electromagnetically induced transparency (EIT) \cite{PhysRevLettBoller,RevModPhysFleischhauer} and lasing without inversion (LWI) \cite{PhysRevLettScully,Mompart_2000}, as well as methods such as stimulated Raman adiabatic passage (StiRAP) \cite{Gaubatz,RevModPhysVitanov}.
+They are based primarily on three-level systems in a $\lambda$ or a V configuration.
 These three-level system configurations occur naturally in numerous physical systems, which is the origin of the universality of the phenomena that derive from them.
 In the context of the Dicke model, its generalisation to three-level atoms interacting with a multimode photonic field has been proposed in Ref.~\cite{Sung1979}.
 A similar three-level model has been used to demonstrate subradiance \cite{Crubellier1985,Crubellier1986,Cola2009,Wolf2018}.

 In this work, we study a system of three-level atoms coupled to a photonic mode modelled by a three-level Dicke mode, in which the three-level system forms a V configuration as depicted in Fig.~\ref{fig:schem}(a).
 The three-level system can be described using pseudospin operators following the algebra of the SU(3) group.
 Our representation maps onto the standard SU(3) basis, the Gell-Mann matrices \cite{georgi2018lie}, spanning the Lie algebra in the defining representation of the SU(3) group.
 The Gell-Mann matrices are commonly used in particle physics to explain colour charges \cite{MARCIANO,Griffiths2008}.
 We obtain the equilibrium phase diagram of the three-level Dicke model in the presence of dissipation due to photon loss.
 Moreover, we show that periodic driving of the light-matter interaction strength may lead to the emergence of new nonequilibrium phases, such as an incommensurate time crystal (ITC), light-induced superradiance (LISR) and light-enhanced superradiance (LESR).